theunrealtarik/cs-inspector/README.md

 cd cs-inspector
 ```

-And then you must build the web interface like so
+After that, it's necessary to obtain all the required dependencies and construct the web interface in the following manner:

 ```
+pip install -r requirements.txt

 cd client

+npm install
 npm run build
 ```